Frequently Asked Questions

 We expected that a partnership should provide financial aid to students ABOVE AND BEYOND the aid they would normally receive if they were not selected for a Deeley Foundation Scholarship.
 This is how all our existing partnerships are structured.

-We carefully reviewed the implications of the UConn proposal and determined that it was not in the best interests of the Deeley Foundation for us to accept the UConn offer of a partnership.
+We carefully reviewed the implications of the UConn proposal and determined that it was not in the best interests of the Deeley Foundation for us or our scholarship recipients to accept the UConn offer of a partnership.

 We are disappointed by this outcome.
 Despite our disappointment, we will continue to seek a meaningful partnership with UConn, but the terms would have to benefit all of our scholarship recipients, not just financially better-off students.